Noncommutative unfolding of hypersurface singularity: Equivalence of Lie bialgebra models

 Note that the cohomology of $\HKR$ is compatible with the Gerstenhaber structures.

 This immediately implies $\Omega_\Com(\varkappa)$ is a quasiisomorpism in the case $A$ has trivial differential, for instance, when $A$ is a (conventional) smooth algebra.
-In fact, the map (\ref{eq:Omegakappa}) induces in cohomology a Gerstenhaber algebra homomorphism from $S_A(T[-1])$ to $H(C)$ which coincides with $\HKR$ on $A$ and on $T$.
+In fact, the map (\ref{eq:Omegakappa}) induces in cohomology a commutative algebra homomorphism from $S_A(T[-1])$ to $H(C)$ which coincides with $\HKR$ on $A$ and on $T$.
 Then by HKR theorem it is a quasiisomorphism.

 In general, $H(C)$ needs not be generated by $H(T)$ over $H(A)$, so the above reasoning does not work.
-It is still true that the maps $\Omega_\Com(\varkappa)$ and $\HKR$ induce, after some identification, the same map in cohomology.
-This will require, however, a certain nontrivial effort.
+But, as it turns out, it can be easily fixed using the notion of $H$-commutative algebra explained below.